 - Gloves and Hats.
 The temperature at which gloves and a hat become necessary varies between runners.
 While you’ll always want to include them when it’s around 34℉ or below, some find it comfortable to wear them around 45℉ or below.
 Experiment with gloves and a hat, and find out which temperature point works best for you.
 Also remember to take wind chill into account.
 Even if you feel comfortable going bare hands at 40℉, you might still want to bring a pair of mittens if the wind chill is high.
 The Head Digital Sport running gloves are the highly rated gloves on Amazon.
-I like these a lot.
+I put together a pretty good list of the best gloves for running in the cold that you can also view for research.
 Sometimes when I run in the winter with gloves, my hands get really hot and sweaty to the point I have to take off my gloves.
 Trying to shake gloves off or peel them off of my hands takes my attention away from my pacing and breathing.
 These are ones that are just thick enough to keep me warm in the beginning of my run not too hot as I warm up.
 Also, they are easy to remove during my run.

 BELOW FREEZING DAYS - Special Rules